printjobpress/printjobpress.github.io/about.md

 - content_block: __menu__
   enable_border: true
 - enable_border: true
-  content_block: 'printjob is an independent publishing initiative.
-It is a loosely
+  content_block: printjob is an independent publishing initiative.<br>It is a loosely
-    organized group of individuals intervening and seizing existing means of production and dissemination. printjob was founded by Eric Li, Helen Lin, Kathleen Ma, Drew Wallace, and Jonathan Zong in 2018. <br><br>Returns:<br>Unfortunately, we are unable to process requests at the moment.
-If you are unsatisfied with your purchase, please reach out. <br><br>Shipping: <br>Please allow for up to two weeks for shipping.
-    <br><br>Questions and Collaborations:<br>Please reach out for collaborations and
-    inquiries here.
-We are always looking for individuals to print books and make jokes with.'
+    organized group of individuals<br>intervening and seizing existing means of production<br>and dissemination. printjob was founded by Eric Li,<br>Helen Lin, Kathleen Ma, Drew Wallace, and Jonathan Zong<br>in 2018.<br><br>Returns:<br>Unfortunately, we are unable to process requests<br>at the moment.
+If you are unsatisfied with your purchase,<br>please reach out.<br><br>Shipping:<br>Please allow for up to two weeks for shipping.<br><br>Questions and Collaborations:<br>Please reach out for collaborations and inquiries here.<br>We are always looking for individuals to print books<br>and make jokes with.

 ---